This is the story of a method "in movement", "born for fun"

 The method is within the reach of all those who in various capacities, be they personal or professional (parents, teachers, educators, coaches), are involved in the education of pre-school and elementary school children, without necessarily having specific training in motor activities.

-The method is based on a holistic approach and has been designed to involve all aspects of the growing individual, synergistically developing physical fitness, motor coordination, cognitive functions and creativity, and life skills in order to enhance autonomy and the ability to face the challenges of everyday life.
+The method is based on a holistic approach and has been designed to involve all aspects of the growing individual, synergistically developing physical fitness, motor coordination, cognitive functions, and life skills in order to enhance autonomy and the ability to face the challenges of everyday life.

 THE STORY BEHIND THE METHOD